 Art and other graphic media can provide a way of coping with distress, with pain, and offers therapy.
 Some of Hope’s artist’s work can be considered part of the tradition known as Art Brut or Outsider Art, made by people who do not see themselves as artists (although they are) and whose art is a release and in some cases untrained self-expression.

-Yet Hope’s art groups also sell their work and showcase what they do in art shows.
-Some of Hope’s artists, like Juris, are really exceptional, trained artists, who exhibit regularly.
+Hope’s artists also sell their work and showcase what they do in art shows.
+Some of Hope’s artists, like Juris, pictured, are really exceptional, trained artists, who exhibit regularly.

 We also promote creative writing and help people to express themselves through writing.